JAPANESE CLASSES FOR ALL LEVELS

 Classes are held five days a week in the morning or in the afternoon.
 Each class runs for a little over three hours and during that time students work on improving speaking, reading, writing and listening skills.

 Beginning students focus on basic grammar and speaking skills while students in advanced courses learn to understand TV and radio programs and read Japanese literature.
+A normal tourist visa is sufficient to study for a single term but to study for a longer time, students typically obtain a student visa.
 Three-months terms start at the beginnings of January, April, July and October.

 While Tokyo has a reputation as being an expensive place to live, there are actually quite a large number of possibilities open for foreigners coming to study in Japan.
 A large percentage of Japanese university students study in the Tokyo area so there's a wide variety of student housing available, from dormitories to private apartments.
 While Yoshida does not provide any sort of housing for students, we can definitely help you with your housing search.